EdaraSathwika/ImageSpeciesPrediction/README.md

 # ImageSpeciesPrediction
-Using Machine Learning on cats and dogs dataset for classification of dogs and cats DataSet:https://www.kaggle.com/datasets/d4rklucif3r/cat-and-dogs
+Using Machine Learning on cats and dogs dataset for classification of dogs and cat

+DataSet:https://www.kaggle.com/datasets/d4rklucif3r/cat-and-dogs